 The refusal to consider and dismissal of the claim by this court is a violation of the due process right to be heard.
 The court could (and did) admonish myself and the court could have considered sanctions, even community service after a proper order to show cause.
+The court also could have ordered our Response (ECF 34), stricken and ordered us to file a new Response as was done in Black Cat, though that would appear absurd after the court delayed any hearing more than a year while my wife was left as an apparent illegal alien because of the delays caused by DoJ and the court.

 However, refusal to consider arguments and dismissal without hearing is not a constitutional option for inadvertent errors of arcane local rules and a veritable maze of writs and confusing procedures of the court.